tkmharris/tkmharris.github.io/books.md

 Works read in translation are marked with a dagger (&dagger;).
 Things I read for book club are marked with a tilde (&#126;)

+### <a name="2019"></a>2019

+1. **Bridget Jones's Diary**, Helen Fielding.
+Mixed feelings on this one.
+On the one hand, richly observed & v. funny.
+On the other, I don't think I've ever read a more Tory book.

 ### <a name="2018"></a>2018

 1. **Longitude**, Dava Sobel.